Predicting the Dark Matter -- Baryon Abundance Ratio: Introduction

-We show that fulfilling the minimal requirements to address the coincidence problem leads to a highly predictive range of the QCD axion parameter space.
-Our model has only two free parameters; the duration of the relaxation phase and the time when it ends.
-As the final baryon mass is $\GeV$, the initial baryon mass determines the duration of the relaxation which we vary between $5\GeV$ to $1.5\TeV$.
-As discussed before, relaxation must be completed before the SM thermal corrections dominate the $\phi$ potential.
-The effective field theory requirement of $f_a \lesssim f_\phi$ and this condition, limits the axion decay constant to $f_a \lesssim 3 \times 10^{11} \GeV$.
-The lower bound $f_a \gtrsim \alpha^{3/2} \sqrt{\Trh \Mpl} \sim 10^5 \GeV$, for $\Trh \sim 10\MeV$, arises from axion's thermalization with the SM during reheating.
-However, astrophysical and cosmological observations impose a stronger model-dependent bound of $f_a\gtrsim 10^8 \GeV$~\cite{Raffelt:2006cw,Iwamoto:1984ir,Buschmann:2021juv} .
-Thus, the allowed parameter space is \bea 10^8 \GeV \lesssim f_a \lesssim 3 \times 10^{11}\GeV\,, \eea addressing the coincidence problem and accommodating a composite axion DM.
-The parameter space is illustrated in Fig.~\ref{fig:fa_range}.
+A key challenge is to realize the required relation between the baryon and dark sector masses in a UV-complete setting.
+In this work we focus on the QCD axion as a dark matter.
+Since the mass of the axion is tied to QCD, scanning the axion mass generally scans the masses in baryon sector as well.
+For the vanilla QCD axion both masses change in the same direction, resulting in no minimum.
+However, for composite axion scenarios the relation becomes highly predictive.
+In particular $\Omega_{\rm DM}/\Omega_{\rm B}$ is fixed by a ratio of $\beta$ functions and takes discrete values.
+Remarkably, in the minimal composite axion model this prediction depends on a single integer parameter $N$, and the choice $N=8$ yields $\Omega_{\rm DM}/\Omega_{\rm B}=5.33$, in excellent agreement with the observed value.

-The fact that our mechanism only works over part of parameter space makes the model an interesting target for various experiments searching for the QCD axion DM (see~\cite{Adams:2022pbo} and refs. therein).
-Tying up two seemingly unrelated cosmological relaxation solutions, we end up with a parameter space spanning only $\mathcal{O}(10^3)$ orders of magnitude of the QCD axion DM. \\
+This framework has several distinctive tests.
+Improved determination of $\Omega_{\rm DM}/\Omega_{\rm B}$ directly tests the prediction, while progress on lattice determination of the proton mass dependence on the high energy QCD gauge coupling would sharpen the prediction of the model.
+Additionally the required coupling between the scanner field and baryons motivates more traditional tests such as equivalence principle and fifth-force experiments.

 The paper is organized as follows.
-In Section~\ref{sec:phi_scales}, we discuss a UV model that generates the $\phi$ coupling to the baryons and DM as shown in Eq.~\eqref{Eq:baryon_DM_phi}.
+In Section~\ref{sec:Model}, we present the full field content and master Lagrangian and explain how the $\phi$ coupling to the baryons and DM is generated.
 For our model to work, we need to follow a specific cosmological timeline.
 We chronologically discuss the timeline starting from the end of the inflation till the reheating in Section~\ref{sec:cosmo_timeline}.
 We discuss various constraints on our model in Section~\ref{sec:constarints}, and we conclude the paper in Section~\ref{sec:conclusion}.